 Human rights have been considered but there are no overarching matters for concern in relation to this policy has helped to shape the policy.
 The consultation results will be published as part of a council report.
 11. If you have indicated a negative impact discriminatory under anti-discrimination legis N/A 12.
 Is any part of this policy/service to be contractors? carried out wholly or partly by No 13.
 Is a Part 2 full Equality Assessment re quired?
 No 14.
-Date by which a Part 2 full Equality As actions. sessment is to be completed with sessment is to be completed with actions. sessment is to be completed with actions. been carried out and a full equality No We are satisfied that an initial screening has been carried out and a full equality No We are satisfied that an initial screening has assessment is not required (please delete Completed by Jacky Griffith & Mick Bullock been carried out and a full equality as appropriate).
-No We are satisfied that an initial screening has assessment is not required (please delete Completed by Jacky Griffith & Mick Bullock (Policy/Function/Report written) Countersigned by Jacky Griffith been carried out and a full equality as appropriate).
-Date 21 December 2016
+Date by which a Part 2 full Equality As actions. sessment is to be completed with No We are satisfied that an initial screening has assessment is not required (please delete Completed by Jacky Griffith & Mick Bullock (Policy/Function/Report written) Date 21 December 2016 Date 21 December 2016 Date 21 December 2016 (Policy/Function/Report written) Countersigned by Jacky Griffith